 FINAL STAGE OF REPATRIATION?

 I’m working through the process and just sharing the emotions.
 Thanks for reading.
 I will forever have a red and white Denmark-shaped stamp on my heart.
-But slowly, it’s turning mossy and green, full of mountains and evergreened coast once again.
+But slowly, it’s turning mossy and green, full of mountains and an evergreened Oregon coast once again.
 All things I missed while living over there.
 As Kisha Solomon writes,

 In the final stage, you recognize that you don’t have to completely abandon everything about your old life in order to adjust to your new life.
 You begin to adapt the things you gained from your expat experiences or things that you miss about your life in your former host country to new contexts and your new locale.– Kisha Solomon